Johnnnn-Zhang/WeiHaoZhang/mpad2003_FinalProject_EthanMurphy-Spack_LiamHorner_JohnZhang.md

 ![](Picture9.png)
 *Figure 9: The positive covid test bar from Liam Horner*

-### 4. Reference
+### 4. References

+Cairo, C. (2016).
+The Truthful Art: Data, Charts, and Maps for Communication.
+New Riders.

 “COVID-19 Vaccine Administration by Vaccine Type and Dose in Ottawa”.
 City of Ottawa.
 (2023). https://open.ottawa.ca/datasets/ottawa::covid-19-vaccine-administration-by-vaccine-type-and-dose-in-ottawa/explore

 “COVID-19 Vaccine Coverage by Day by Age by Dose for Ottawa Residents”.
 City of Ottawa.
 (2023). https://open.ottawa.ca/datasets/ottawa::covid-19-vaccine-coverage-by-day-by-age-by-dose-for-ottawa-residents/explore

-Cairo, C. (2016).
-The Truthful Art: Data, Charts, and Maps for Communication.
-New Riders.

 Eva, S. (2023).
 Personal interview.